eStep/docker-intro/hands-on-start.md

 - exit with `exit`
 - if you run same command again, new ubuntu base container will be created
+- make a new container, create a file and exit.
+Restart the container again (`docker start [container ID]`, `docker attach [container ID]`).
+Are your changes still there?
 - you have to delete containers by hand, they will stack up very quickly,
 - you can `docker run` with `-rm` flag to delete the container once it exits